LarkerO/beacon-provider/README.md

-# hydroline-beacon-provider
+# beacon-provider

+> This project is tightly coupled with the Beacon Plugin.

-Hydroline Beacon Provider exposes shared telemetry logic that can be shipped on both Fabric and Forge without depending on legacy Architectury shims.
+Beacon Provider exposes shared telemetry logic that can be shipped on both Fabric and Forge without depending on legacy Architectury shims.
 The repository is intentionally structured per Minecraft release so that each loader can evolve on its own upgrade cadence.

+Beacon Provider is designed to work in conjuction with Beacon Plugin.
+It only provides modpack-specific data to Beacon Plugin, while Beacon Plugin is responsible for initialing communication via Socket.IO to expose Minecraft server information to the backend or other comsumers.

+Beacon Provider communicate with Beacon Plugin via Netty.
+The Provider will automatically starts a Netty server allowing the Beacon Plugin to scan the Provider configuration files in `/config` and attempt to connect.
+DO NOT REPORT ISSUES RELATED TO THE BEACON PLUGIN HERE.

-## layout
+## Layout

 ```
 root
 ├── common/           # shared logic compiled once (Java 8 target)